Half a million S. Korean workers set for 2-week nationwide strike against President Yoon Suk-yeol

 The following day, some service workers will hold a rally in front of Sungnyemun in Seoul.
 On July 8, public officials will hold a rally in Yeouido, Seoul.

 On July 12, metal workers will go on a general strike.
-On July 13, health and medical workers and office workers will gather in Seoul to stage a rally.
-On July 15, a rally will be held calling for Mr Yoon’s resignation.
+On July 13, health and medical workers as well as office employees will gather in Seoul to stage a rally.
+On July 15, there will be a rally calling for Mr Yoon’s resignation.

-Candlelight rallies will be held throughout the country on the evenings of July 4, 7, 11, and 14 to urge the president’s resignation.
+Candlelight rallies will be held throughout the country on the evenings of July 4, 7, 11, and 14 to urge President Yoon to resign.

 The KCTU estimates that the rallies from July 3 to 15 will draw a total of 400,000 to 500,000 workers.